audrey-b/sims/README.md

 #> $a
 #> [1] 0.6857306
 #>
-#> an nlists object of 2 nlist objects each with 1 natomic element
+#> an nlists object of 2 nlist objects each with 1 numeric element
 ```

 If, however, `save = TRUE` then each nlist object is saved as an `.rds`